GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 }
 ```

--   Any time a case statement is used without a corresponding break by
-    design, a comment ***must*** record why the break is not needed.
-    The exception to this case is when a group of cases all execute
+-   Fallthrough-behavior: Any time a case statement is used without a corresponding break by design, the `[[fallthrough]]` attribute must be used.
+The only exception to this is if the case is empty.
+A comment explaining why we are intentionally falling-through is highly encouraged.
-    the same code.
-The example below shows where a comment is and is
-    not required.

 ```cpp
 switch (operation)